MicrosoftDocs/windows-powershell-docs/docset/windows/nettcpip/new-netroute.md

 The cmdlet assigns the **PolicyStore** value that you specify to the IP route.
 The acceptable values for this parameter are:

 - ActiveStore.
-The IP address information is valid.
+Current routing information, used by the OS.
+When a computer reboots, information in this store is lost.
 - PersistentStore.
-The computer saves IP address information across restarts.
+Routing information in this store preserved across reboots.
-When the computer restarts, it copies the saved settings to the ActiveStore.
+When a computer starts, it copies the saved settings from this store to the ActiveStore.

-The default value is ActiveStore.
-Specify ActiveStore only.

-If you do not specify this parameter, the default entries are created in both the ActiveStore and the PersistentStore.
+By default, a route is saved in both stores.
+Use this parameter only when you need to create a route in just the ActiveStore.

 ```yaml
 Type: String